yoonwonj/yoonwonj.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Presented a poster at the 13th International Conference on Cognitive Science! [project](/ongoing-projects/ongoing-work2)
+Presented a poster at the 13th International Conference on Cognitive Science!
+Learn more about it [here](/ongoing-projects/ongoing-work2).